anshika4731/BlogSphere/README.md

 💻 Frontend Technologies Used:

+HTML5 – For semantic page structure

+CSS3 – For styling and responsive layout

+JavaScript – For interactive UI and DOM manipulation

-TypeScript & JavaScript – For writing robust, scalable, and maintainable frontend code
+TypeScript – For type-safe, scalable, and maintainable code